hsdenx/tbottest/Documentation/generic.rst

         "proxyjump", "if set, proxyjump settings for ssh login on lab host", "pi@xeidos.ddns.net" "labinit", "array of strings which contains commands, executed when you init the lab", "['sudo systemctl --all --no-pager restart tftpd-hpa']"
         "nfs_base_path", "base path to nfs share on lab host. !!
 May you have board specific subdir, so use placeholder @@TBOTLABBASENFSPATH@@ in board ini file and replace it in set_board_cfg", "/srv/nfs"
+        "uselocking", "use board locking mechanism.
+You must pass correct locking id for the board with tbot flag lablocking:<lockingid> else tbot will fail.", "yes|no"

 The above labhost defintion is the default one, You can add more than one labhost, simply add them with the following section naming